LinkMoses is really Eric Ward. That’s me. My full bio my is here.

 For over twenty years I’ve been a content linking strategist.
 Yes, twenty.
 What is a content linking strategist and what do I do?

 I develop publicity strategies that increase awareness of your digital content.
 Your digital content can be a information based website, an e-commerce site, an app, a new online magazine, video content, podcast, and beyond.
 My primary expertise is strategic inbound link development and earned media/publicity.

 I’m against any strategy designed to manipulate search engine results.
 I’ve worked with over 1,000 web sites, and none of them have ever been penalized or received an unnatural links notice as a result of my work.

 My old NetPOST service (launched in 1994) was the Internet’s first Web site publicity service (here’s your proof).
-Since then I’ve developed linking strategies, performed linking and publicity campaigns, and consulted with hundreds of web sites, from Amazon to Zappos.
+Since then I’ve developed linking strategies, performed linking and publicity campaigns, and consulted with web sites big and small, from Amazon to Zappos.

 But a few days later the linking strategist in me saw a light bulb come on.
-I recognized the opportunity Link Moses presented, and now I’m having the linking equivilent of the last laugh, as you can see by the thousands links I’ve attracted by turning LinkMoses into an alternative version of me.
+I recognized the opportunity Link Moses presented, and now I’m having the linking equivilent of the last laugh, as you can see by the thousands links I’ve attracted by turning LinkMoses into a persona.
 LinkMoses proved to be a great way to attract links naturally.

 I hope you will, too.
 If you’d like to know more about me, here’s my full Bio.